Sam Melville: Imprisonment and death at Attica

-Melville was eventually transferred to Attica Prison, in Western New York.
+Melville pleaded guilty in early May 1970 to conspiracy and to one of the bombings, as well as to assault during his escape attempt.
+He was eventually transferred to Attica Prison, in Western New York.
 There, he began an underground publication, Iced Pig, and began to organize the prison population to fight for better conditions.
-While imprisoned, he researched the economics of prison jobs and wrote a mini-treatise criticizing prison labor, "Anatomy of the Laundry", which was widely read by inmates.
+While imprisoned, he researched the economics of prisoner jobs and wrote a mini-treatise criticizing prison labor, "Anatomy of the Laundry", which was widely read by inmates.

 Melville was among the committee of inmates who helped organize inmates' demands and keep order during the Attica Prison Riot in September 1971.
 Melville, 28 other inmates, and 10 hostages were shot and killed by state police on September 13, when the uprising was put down by order of Governor Nelson Rockefeller.
 According to some witnesses, Melville was alive after the initial assault was over and the prison was secure but was shot to death by law enforcement while trying to surrender.
 The law enforcement officer who shot Melville claimed he had done so because Melville was armed with explosives, but investigators and prosecutors could find no evidence to support this claim and lawyers for surviving prisoners maintained that he was "murdered in cold blood with his hands in the air in surrender".

 Legacy

-A book was published with the letters he wrote from prison, Letters From Attica, with a foreword by William Kunstler, and additional contributions by Jane Alpert and John Cohen.
+A book was published consisting of the letters he wrote from prison, Letters From Attica, with a foreword by William Kunstler, and additional contributions by Jane Alpert and John Cohen.